BlobEmoji/pokeblob-js/README.rst

 .. code-block:: sh

-   npm install
+   node util/setup.js

-While docker-compose installs all of the dependencies itself, you do need to install them yourself to run the setup script, which writes the config for you.
-After the first install of deps, if you ever rebuild the container, docker-compose can handle that, once the config is written, it stays.
+Running util/setup.js will run the setup script.
+During this, it'll prompt you for your token.
+Simply input it, and it'll write the config for you.

 .. code-block:: sh